Abirpothi

 Preserving India’s Cultural Heritage: The Need for Stronger Institutional Support and Widespread Art Institutes

-My recent visit to the Nawab Palace of Murshidabad Hazardwari Palace which is now transformed into a museum, left me disheartened and questioning the notion of “better preservation.”
+My last visit to the Nawab Palace of Murshidabad Hazardwari Palace which is now transformed into a museum, left me disheartened and questioning the notion of “better preservation.”
 As I observed the peeling wall paint and witnessed the neglect of priceless 17th and 18th-century oil paintings, I couldn’t help but reflect on the lack of common sense when it comes to safeguarding our cultural heritage.
 It comes under the ASI.

 It is indeed common sense that oil paintings should not be exposed to direct sunlight or placed near windows, as harmful UV rays can cause irreversible damage.
 Yet, the irony lies in the fact that common sense seems to be a rare commodity, often accompanied by education and institutional support.
 The lack of sensibility towards our rich heritage and culture is a consequence of this neglect.